cockroachlabs-field/training-modules/README.md

 # Running

-Pick the training chapter you want to run the tests in, for example.
+Pick the training chapter you want to run the tests in, for example chapter 1.

-    cd training-modules-ch1-transactions
+    cd ch1-transactions

 Then run the test starter script which will present a menu of options: